 Because of inconsistencies in the conclusions derived from reduced scale tests, research has been conducted in several countries based on full-scale tests.
 Early full-scale programmes have been conducted by Barkan (1963) and Davisson (1970).
 Other programmes have been conducted by manufacturers on specific equipment, but lead to a limited diffusion of their conclusions.
 More recently, collective European programs have provided actual penetration speed, but within soil conditions that cannot be controlled, only characterized.
 Monitoring nowadays involvies acceleration, strain, pore pressure, penetration speed, making the tested profile a fully instrumented probe.
-Such programs have produced results that have not been fully analyzed (BBRI, 1994, Sipdis, 1997); others are being presently conducted (KTH, 1999) or planned (IREX, 2000).
-Publication of such research results would be appreciated by the profession.
+Such programs have produced results that have not been fully analyzed or validated (BBRI, 1994, Sipdis, 1997, Viking, 2002); others are being presently conducted (IREX, 2000, Borel et al., 2002).
+Publication of such research results is usually appreciated by the profession.